paaltob/BeerCellar/README.md

 Control.java: Handles the modification to the data and sends data to the UI

-Beer.java: The representation of a beer
+Beer.java: The representation of a beer\n

 Plans: Implement exception handling